quicwg/base-drafts/draft-ietf-quic-qpack.md

 single flag (indicating whether the string is Huffman-coded), followed by the Length encoded as a 7-bit prefix integer, and finally Length octets of data.

-QCRAM permits strings to begin other than on a byte boundary.
+QPACK permits strings to begin other than on a byte boundary.
 An "N-bit prefix string literal" begins with the same Huffman flag, followed by the length encoded as an (N-1)-bit prefix integer.
 The remainder of the string literal is unmodified.